 LLM Inference

-How LucidPal streams tokens from llama.cpp to the SwiftUI UI.
+How LucidPal streams tokens from llama.cpp to the SwiftUI UI — and how the LLMOrchestrator decides between cloud and local.

 Flow